harness/developer-hub/docs/code-repository/work-in-repos/branch.md

 ## Protect a branch

-For information about branch protection rules, go to [Enable protection rules](../config-repos/protection-rules.md).
+For information about branch rules, go to [Enable branch rules](../config-repos/rules.md).

 ## Switch branches